Isaac-The-Brave/Commandinator/README.md

 ## Give it a try!

 This is my first attempt at a C++ program.
 I needed to use the 'curl' library and 'jsoncpp' to get this program going.

+## Special Thanks to vicgalle.net for allowing people to use his GPT-J API.